persapiens/Course/TechTalks.md

 ### Sign up

-There are four days in the semester dedicated to tech talk presentations, each with limited slots for presenting.
+There are three days in the semester dedicated to tech talk presentations, each with limited slots for presenting.

-* 3/16 (5 point bonus for being first session)
+* 10/12 (10 point bonus for being first session)
-* 4/6
-* 4/18
+* 10/31
-* 4/20
+* 11/21

-[Please sign up](https://docs.google.com/spreadsheets/d/1MVTVn1fE4rZd_cotI3lwnOaM0B2TAgeD1LZUIZfCRbg/edit#gid=0) early to get the spot you want (Note: you must be signed in your NCSU google account).
+[Please sign up](https://docs.google.com/spreadsheets/d/1o36VyryL2s4DPfKpgiGwKzRQPLOI8DixBQSLNFPf3Kw/edit#gid=0) early to get the spot you want (Note: you must be signed in your NCSU google account).

 You can provide links to your repo on the same signup sheet.

 ### Possible topics

-Include, but not limited to:

-* Deployment tools (Beanstalk, etc.)
-* Monitoring tools (NewRelic, Nagios)
-* Analysis+Alarm tools (Splunk, PagerDuty)
-* Database tools (Liquibase, etc.)
-* Testing tools (Mocha, etc.)
-* Static Analysis (FindBugs, etc.)
-* Configuration Management Tools (Salt, Puppet, Chef, Ansible)
-* Platforms as Service (Heroku, Google AppEngine, Google Cloud)
-* Advanced Docker usage (e.g. Docker compose, Kubernetes)
+* Distributed systems: nomad, kafka
+* Monitoring/service discovery: consul
+* Virtualization: packer.io
+* CI: coveralls, greenkeeper.io, travis-ci
+* CM: salt, puppet, chef
+* deployment: launchdarkly
+* pipelines: spinnnaker
-* ...
+* analysis: eslint
+* platforms: serverless (lambda/azure functions)
+* other: ask TA for approval.